corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/observability/metrics.md

 * The time taken for a reconciliation run to complete.
 * The number of reconciled records per reconciliation.
-This could be useful to identify cases where you could be over-reconciling things, that is, up-to-date Kafka records could be re-published from the database where they shouldn't.
+This could be useful to identify cases where you could be over-reconciling things, that is, up-to-date Kafka records could be re-published from the database when they shouldn't.

 | Metric | Type | Tags | Description |
 | :----------- | :----------- | :----------- | :----------- |